aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/adjust-gamma/_index.md

 tiffOptions.setPhotometric(TiffPhotometrics.Rgb);
 ```

+Setting an 8‑bit sample (`{8,8,8}`) keeps the TIFF file size reasonable while preserving colour fidelity.

 ## Step 4: Save the Resultant Image

-Save the manipulated image to TIFF format using the previously defined `TiffOptions`.

 ```java
 // Save the resultant image to TIFF format
 String destName = dataDir + "AdjustGamma_out.tiff";
 rasterImage.save(destName, tiffOptions);
 ```

+After saving, you can feed the TIFF into downstream systems such as print services or web APIs.

+## Common Use Cases

+- **Automated graphics pipelines** – Adjust gamma on the fly before generating thumbnails.
+- **Batch conversion tools** – Convert large PSD archives to TIFF while normalising brightness.
+- **Web services** – Expose an endpoint that receives a PSD, applies gamma correction, and returns a TIFF for client consumption.

 ## Common Issues and Solutions